azsk/ADOScanner-docs/Release notes/RN211013.md

 * Changes to existing controls :
 	* ``ADO_Project_AuthN_Use_ALT_Accounts_For_Admin``: Can now be configured to check for non SC-ALT admins in the following groups as well:Build admins, Release admins and Endpoint admins
-	* ``ADO_Project_AuthZ_Revoke_Admin_Access_for_Inactive_Users``: Can now be configured to check for inactive admins in the followinggroups as well: Build admins and Release admins
+	* ``ADO_Project_AuthZ_Revoke_Admin_Access_for_Inactive_Users``: Can now be configured to check for inactive admins in the following groups as well: Build admins and Release admins
     * ``ADO_Build_SI_Review_External_Sources``: Can now check for multiple repositories checked in YAML pipelines

 ### Other Improvements/Bug fixes
 * Incremental scan now supports configurable full scan capabilities.
 Any incremental scan that has become older than threshold will now scan all pipelines automatically.
 * Incremental scan now supports scanning of attested but non-modified pipelines.
 * Scan from partial commits can now be stored in a separate folder.
-The results from all checkpoints can be collated in one securitreport using the GADSCR command.
+The results from all checkpoints can be collated in one security report using the GADSCR command.
 * ``Set-AzSKMonitoringSettings`` command now accepts key vault URL containing shared key to setup LA workspace.
-* Fixed a bug in extension based scanning with partial commit which caused scan errors in case scan is cancelled before first partiacommit.
+* Fixed a bug in extension based scanning with partial commit which caused scan errors in case scan is cancelled before first partialcommit.
 * Expanded scan coverage to organization scoped feeds.
 Earlier only project scoped feeds were being scanned.
 * A note will be displayed in bug if resource owner is a service account.
 * Fixed the caching issue for broad group expansion controls.